diogo-cruz/QCHACK2022/README.md

 To deal with noisy channels, we do not assume that Alice and Bob measure the same bit result when they choose the same basis.

 As such, we implemented a Information Reconciliation strategy to correct the keys.
 We implement Brassard's approach -- the Cascade algorithm with binary search correction -- on Bob's key.
-We found out that 4 correction steps were enough for large keys.
+We found out that 4 iteration steps were enough for large keys.
+For small keys (around 16), just 1 iteration step is usually enough.

 We also found out that the Cascade algorithm without the back-trace steps works well enough for the key lengths that we used.
 As such, our Information Reconciliation algorithm is small but effective.